Sperm whale: Skeleton

 Like many cetaceans, the sperm whale has a vestigial pelvis that is not connected to the spine.
+However, recent research suggests that these bones are actually functional and are targeted by sexual selection to control reproductive muscles.

 Like that of other toothed whales, the skull of the sperm whale is asymmetrical so as to aid echolocation.
 Sound waves that strike the whale from different directions will not be channeled in the same way.
 Within the basin of the cranium, the openings of the bony narial tubes (from which the nasal passages spring) are skewed towards the left side of the skull.